koyuspace/pushservice/README.md

 ## Setup

-Install the requirements with `sudo pip3 install -r requirements.txt` and run the `main.py` file
+Install the requirements with `sudo pip3 install -r requirements.txt` and run the `start.sh` file